Deep Learning Based on Randomized Quasi-Monte Carlo Method for Solving Linear Kolmogorov Partial Differential Equation: Numerical Experiments

 \subsection{Heat equation}

 We first consider the following heat equation with paraboloid initial condition

 The exact solution $u^*(t,x)$ is given by

 In our experiments, we choose $[a,b]=[0,1]$ and $T=1$.
-To approximate the relative $L^{2}$ error, we choose $m=2^{16}$ in \eqref{eq:L2} and compute the exact solsution directly.
+To approximate the relative $L^{2}$ error, we choose $m=2^{16}$ in \eqref{eq:L2} and compute the exact solsution directly for both validation data and test data.

-Figures~\ref{fig:heat}(a) and \ref{fig:heat}(b) present the average relative $L^{2}$ error for 4 independent runs in dimensions $5$ and $20$.
-Both figures demonstrate the superiority of the RQMC sampling method over the crude MC, and such superiority becomes more significant as the batchsize increases.
-To achieves $L^{2}$ relative error within $ 10^{-3}$, in dimension 5, MC-based deep learning algorithm requires batchsize $2^{14}$ while RQMC-based one only requires batchsize $2^{10}$.
-In dimension 20, the advantages become slightly less impressive in the sense that MC-based deep learning algorithm requires batchsize $2^{14}$ while MC-based one requires batchsize $2^{12}$ to reach $L^{2}$ relative error within $10^{-3}$.
+For different batchsizes in dimensions $5$ and $50$, Figures~\ref{fig:heat}(a) and \ref{fig:heat}(b) present the relative $L^{2}$ error on the test data, where the best model is selected based on validation data.
+Both figures demonstrate the superiority of the RQMC sampling method over the crude MC, and such superiority is more significant in dimension 5.
+In dimension 5, MC-based deep learning algorithm achieves $L^{2}$ relative error $ 5.287\times 10^{-4}$ with batchsize $2^{16}$ while RQMC-based one only requires batchsize $2^{11}$ to achieve relative error $5.082\times 10^{-4}$.
+In dimension 50, the advantages become slightly less impressive in the sense that MC-based deep learning algorithm requires batchsize $2^{13}$ while RQMC-based one only requires batchsize $2^{12}$ to achieve $L^{2}$ relative error close to $10^{-3}$.
 In general, as in other applications, the superiority of RQMC methods becomes weaker in higher dimensions .

-Figure~\ref{fig:heatTrain}(a) and \ref{fig:heatTrain}(b) present the relative $L^{2}$ error during the training process of artificial neural networks with batchsize $2^{16}$.
+Figure~\ref{fig:heatTrain}(a) and \ref{fig:heatTrain}(b) present the relative $L^{2}$ error during the training process of artificial neural networks with batchsize $2^{18}$.
 We observe that applying RQMC sampling methods leads to a more accurate artificial neural network with smaller relative error.
-In $d = 5$, for the RQMC method, the standard deviation of the relative error over the last 100 iterations is $1.91\times 10^{-5}$, while it is $8.25\times 10^{-5}$ for the MC method.
-In $d = 20$, the standard deviations of the relative error over last 100 iterations for RQMC and MC are $1.45\times 10^{-5}$ and $2.77\times 10^{-5}$ respectively.
+In $d = 5$, for the MC method, the standard deviation of the relative error over the last 100 iterations is $2.419\times 10^{-6}$, while it is only $3.210\times 10^{-7}$ for the RQMC method.
+In $d = 50$, the standard deviations of the relative error over last 100 iterations for RQMC and MC are $7.730\times 10^{-7}$ and $2.244\times 10^{-6}$ respectively.
 This suggests that the training process of the RQMC-based deep learning algorithm is more stable.